SeldonIO/alibi/doc/source/overview/high_level.md

 [legal requirement](https://arxiv.org/pdf/1711.00399.pdf).
 The following is a non-rigorous and practical overview of explainability and the methods alibi provide.

-Explainability research provides us with algorithms that give insights into the context of trained models predictions.
+Explainability research provides us with algorithms that give insights into trained models predictions.

 - How does a prediction change dependent on feature inputs?
 - What features are Important for a given prediction to hold?